They are tumors that grow in the connective tissue of the nerves; these tumors are generally benign (not cancerous).

 These tumors often cause hearing loss or a ringing sound in the ears.

-In younger children or those with mild cases, neurofibromatosis 1 can be found early when café-au-lait spots (birthmarks) appear on the skin.
+In younger children or those with mild cases of neurofibromatosis, one can be found early when café-au-lait spots (birthmarks) appear on the skin.

 Many people without neurofibromatosis 1 have café au lait spots.